na-stewart/sanic-security/README.md

     return json("Captcha attempt successful!", captcha_session.json)
 ```

-* Requires Captcha (This method is not called directly and instead used as a decorator)
+* Requires CAPTCHA (This method is not called directly and instead used as a decorator)

 | Key         | Value  |
 |-------------|--------|